 “It was a very scary time,” says Phyllis, “but he received outstanding care.”

-John, who is now 68, seemed to recover well.
+John seemed to recover well.
 He even returned to work at his own financial consulting business just a few days after leaving the hospital.

 A stunning development